gvwilson/thirdbit/fiction/santas/index.md

 "This is Santa Hood,"
 Santa Greenwood said reluctantly.
-"And Figleaf---they're Miss Tumbly's."
+"And Figleaf—they're Miss Tumbly's."

 "It's Finner," Finner corrected automatically,
 No-one noticed.

 Santa Greenwood sighed heavily and gestured at Captain Clausbeard.
-"Folks---this is my dad."
+"Folks—this is my dad."

 </section>